reeshuffled/reeshuffled.github.io/_posts/2023-08-28-Word-Count-Statistics-Without-Plugins.md

 ```
 {% endraw %}

-You can see this code in action in the [Statistics section on my Writing page](/writing#Statistics).
+You can see this code in action in the [Statistics section on my Articles page](/articles#Statistics).